aboovv1976/fpsync-k8s-rclone/README.md

 # Running k-fpsync

 The patched fpsync (k-fpsync) can partition the source file system and scale out the transfer using multiple Kubernetes pods.
-The Kubernetes [pod affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) can be configured to control how many pods are started per node.
-This requires modification in fpsync to add the the affinity in the job spec file.
+The Kubernetes [pod antiaffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) rule is configured to prefer nodes that doesn't have any running tranfer worker pods.
+This helps to utilize the bandwidth on the nodes effectively to optimize performance.

 Mount the source file system on the fpart operator host and create a shared directory that will be accessed by all the pods.
 This is directory where all the logs file and partition files are kept.